Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 case of Python are the result of one or more violations of the Python style guidelines (PEP 8) which are summarized
 in the Zen of Python (PEP 20).

-The first seven Zen points of PEP 20 address the beautiful nature of Python code if written well, that is according
+The first seven Zen points of PEP 20 address the beautiful nature of Python code if written well, that is, according
 to the Zen of Python.
+Beautiful code is achieved through a combination of explicit, simple, sparse and flat attributes
-To illustrate, we will analyze the below code examples based on the task of walking a directory
+to ensure readability and therefore the potential for reusability!
+To illustrate, we will analyze the below code examples
-tree containing multiple directories to generate a list of all file paths of files contained within.
-Our first example
+based on the task of walking a directory tree containing multiple directories to generate a list of all file paths of
-violates several of the Zen points 1 - 7 and we progressively improve upon this example with our second (better) and
+files contained within.
+Our first example violates several of the Zen points 1 - 7 and we progressively improve upon
-third (best) examples.
+this example with our second (better) and third (best) examples.

 Example 1: